A Poetry Presentation

 “I didn’t know I would end up loving it as much as I do,” Lopez-Palma said.
 “I learned that there are different types of poetry, and they can be long, short, or anything (you can think of).”

-This year's showcase was held earlier in the semester than in the past, due to the fact that Crumpton will soon be going on maternity leave.
+This year's showcase was held earlier in the semester, due to the fact that Crumpton will soon be going on maternity leave.
 Crumpton invited former poetry students to help guide her fall semester class.

 “I’ve learned a lot in terms of letting go and letting (students) create something,” Crumpton said.
 “It really got smoother as I started having poetry two students, because they’ve done it before and they know what to do, so it’s really organized.”